Hunger-striking Brit allowed 30 minutes exercise for first time in three years

 Mr Abdel-Fattah launched his hunger strike three months ago demanding the basic right to a consular visit, which is permitted under Egyptian law.

-Initially he only drank rehydration salts and water before switching to adding tea with milk.
+Initially, he only drank rehydration salts and water before switching to adding tea with milk.

 Register for free to continue reading